Comprehensive Sex Education (CSE)

 What can be done about it?
 Opt your child out.

-If you don't like what you see, you have the right under The Protection of Pupil Rights Amendment, 20 U.S.C. § 1232h to OPT your child OUT of sex education.
+If you don't like what you see, you have the right under The Protection of Pupil Rights Amendment20 U.S.C. § 1232h to OPT your child OUT of sex education.
 Ask your principal or superintendent what the opt-out process is in your school district.
 Some schools have district-specific opt-out forms that simply need to be signed and turned in to school officials.
-Be sure to keep a copy of your form and to follow up with your school to make sure the form was recorded.
-If your district does not provide an opt-out form, ask how to opt out.
-Some districts do not want students to opt out, so they do not make the opt-out forms readily available.
+Be sure to keep a copy for your records and follow up with your school to make sure the form was recorded.
+If your district does not provide an opt-out form, ask them how to opt your child out (unfortunately, some districts do not want students to opt out, so they do not make the opt-out forms readily available).

 The Pacific Justice Institute provides Opt-Out Forms for various states here: State-Specific Public School Opt-Out Forms.
-A sample of the content from one of the forms is below:
+A sample of the content from one of these forms is shown below:

 Additional Resources: